 Monitor Buttons

-The only complain I have is the touch sensitive menu buttons of the monitor and that includes the power button.
+The only complaint I have is the touch sensitive menu buttons of the monitor and that includes the power button.
 However for the power button, there is a U shape below it to allow you to find the power on button easily.

 Beside the power on button there are 6 other buttons, Smart, Fun, Menu, Engine, Source and Auto Set.
 I personally find there are too much buttons and the naming is confusing.
 I can never operate the menu correctly even though I played around with it a few times.
 The first time I played with the buttons, I accidentally changed the language and spend 15 minutes on getting it to change back.
 This has never happen before with previous monitors that I owned.